Chocolate chip cookie lovers – this recipe is for you; The Best Chewy Chocolate Chip Cookies!

 - In a large bowl, sift together the flour, baking soda and salt; set aside.

-- In a medium bowl, cream together melted butter, brown sugar and white sugar until well blended.
+- In a medium bowl, cream together partially melted butter, brown sugar and white sugar until well blended.

 - Beat in vanilla, egg, and egg yolk until light and creamy.